 What decisions will I have to make?

-When creating a lasting power of attorney you need to decide who will make important decisions for you in the future.
+When creating an LPA you need to decide who will make important decisions for you in the future.
 You need to decide:

 who to appoint as your attorney(s)